 Resistance to Pests

 Pests and insect infestations are a threat to any crop, but autoflowers grow so quickly, insects often don’t have enough time to do the plants much harm.
-This makes autoflowers more pest-resistant than most other hemp strains.
+This makes autoflower crops more pest-resistant than most other hemp strains.

-In the past, autoflower plants have been criticized for producing lower-than-average amounts of resin and for their poor selection of terpene profiles.
+In the past, autoflower plants have been criticized for producing lower-than-average amounts of cannabinoids and terpenes.
 These days, however, hemp seed companies like High Grade Hemp Seed have been hard at work breeding autoflower strains that boost CBD yields and provide tantalizing terpene profiles your customers want.

-Growing autoflower hemp seeds in soil isn’t so different from planting other strains of hemp seed except that you’ll have more options on when to plant your seeds.
+Growing autoflower hemp seeds in soil isn’t so different from planting other strains of hemp.
+The primary difference is you have more options on when to plant autoflower seeds.

 Step 2: Schedule Your Planting

 The beauty of autoflower hemp seeds is that they can grow throughout most of the year as long as they don’t experience frost or too much rain.
 That gives you a lot more flexibility in when to plant.
 In some parts of the country, planting can start in early spring all the way through to late fall.